-Records Management services are available to all faculty and staff members who create, use or otherwise access or interact with any University Records.
+Records Management services are available to all faculty and staff members who create, use, or otherwise access or interact with any University Records, in both paper and electronic format.
+The Program also provides assistance to the Suffolk community on managing active records, secure records storage and destruction, file planning, large-scale digitization, identifying permanent archival records, and customized employee or department training.

 Records not only provide evidence of business activities, but are vital resources on the history and accomplishments of the Suffolk University community.
 Recognizing this, the Office of the Provost has enacted a policy regulating the creation, maintenance, and proper disposition of all records, regardless of format.
 The Record Retention Policy should be considered in conjunction with the guidelines set forth in the Written Information Security Policy and the Records Retention Schedule.